ChrstphrHll/npc_gen/students/Alinea Hellsturn.md

 year: 5
 guild: Alderden
 partyID: 11
+tags:
+- Elf
+- Ranger
+- Assault
+- 5th
+- Alderden
 ---
 # Alinea Hellsturn
 ---
 ### Description
 - 5th year Elf Ranger in Alderden
-- straight brunette hair that's braided with violet ribbon (med), Amber eyes, and Tan skin
+- straight brunette hair that's braided with violet ribbon (med), Brown eyes, and Tan skin
 - Is Merciful and Sloppy, and has Renewal as their ideal

 ### Organizations